FAQ

 This is the amount you have to pay for health care services before your insurance begins any reimbursement.
 For example, let’s say your insurance covers 50% of each psychotherapy session, but only after you reach a $1,000 deductible.
 If each session is $200, you would have to pay for 5 sessions before you reach your deductible ($200 per session x 5 sessions = $1,000).
 In this case, after reaching your deductible, your insurance would reimburse $100 (50% of $200) and you would be responsible for a $100 balance.

 Therapists at our practice are all out-of-network providers.
 This means that your insurance company typically will reimburse you directly after you've met your deductible.
-We provide courtesy billing where we submit claims to your insurance company on your behalf.Being out-of-network provides you with more privacy and confidentiality, while in-network providers are required to share more information with insurance companies, such as session notes.
-Visit our How Insurance Works page to learn more.
-We're able to work with your out-of-network insurance benefits for most major insurance companies.
-Please note at this time we're unable to support the following plans:
+We provide courtesy billing where we submit claims to your insurance company on your behalf .Being out-of-network provides you with more privacy and confidentiality, while in-network providers are required to share more information with insurance companies, such as session notes.
+Visit our Insurance + Billing page to learn more.
+To receive an estimate of what you can expect to pay for therapy using your OON benefits, use our helpful insurance lookup tool.

 This is a requirement when submitting claims to insurance companies as it is viewed as a medical service.
 For insurance companies to reimburse therapy services, a diagnosis must be assigned.